Amie Charnley Counselling

 Change and Transition

 The very nature of life means that sometimes challenging events are thrown our way.
-That may be something we are in control of like a house move or it may be something that we can't plan for like a bereavement.
+That may be something we have some control over like a house move or it may be something that we can't plan for like a bereavement.

 Grief is a particularly powerful example because we all grieve in such different ways and no way is 'right', but it can be easy to loose each other in the most painful of situations.